Friends of Jung Library

 The San Diego Friends of Jung are fortunate to have fine writers among our members.

 In the early 1950‘s Katherine Sanford studied at the C. G. Jung Institute in Zurich.
 She took her training at the Los Angeles Jung Institute where she was certified as a Jungian analyst in 1978.
 That same year she also received her M. A. degree from Antioch University and certification as a Marriage and Family Counselor.
-She maintained a private practice as a Jungian analyst in Del Mar, California until well into her 80s.
-Katie Sanford died in October 2017 at the age of 100.
+She maintained a private practice as a Jungian analyst in Del Mar, California until her death at 100, in October 2017.

 by Katherine M. Sanford, M.A., M.F.C.

 This full-color book presents sixty-two archetypal paintings with related dreams and active imaginations, the product of thirty years of intense inner work.
 They represent a visual and literary dialogue with soul, addressing and expressing the deepest and most compelling complexes encountered in the individuation process.

 Sally J. Nelson, Ph.D. has a doctorate in clinical psychology and master’s degree in humanistic and Jungian psychology.
 She is a licensed clinical psychologist and family therapist, and is certified in biofeedback and hypnotherapy.
 In graduate school, she worked with Dr. Stanley Krippner and studied the Ira Progoffapproach to journal writing.
 Dr. Nelson has led corporate stress management programs and seminars on Jungian dream work fostering creative writing as a personal and interpersonal growth process.

 by Sally J. Nelson, Ph.D.